cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_timer.rst

 Timer_lo can be enabled via the FW (ENABLE_BIT bitfield in CFG_REG_LO CSR is '1') or the external device input (When event_lo_i input signal and IEM_BIT bitfield in CFG_REG_LO CSR is '1').
 The Timer counter checks whether the prescaler is enabled or not via the PRESCALER_EN_BIT bitfield in CFG_REG_LO CSR.

 If the prescaler is not enabled.
-For every positive edge of the clock, Timer counter will start incrementing its internal counter till it reaches the TIMER_CMP_LO and generates the irq_lo_o interrupt.
+For every positive edge of either the HCLK or reference clock, the Timer counter will start incrementing its internal counter till it reaches the TIMER_CMP_LO and generates the irq_lo_o interrupt.

+Prescaler_ section provides more information about prescaler functionality.
 If the prescaler is enabled.
-For every positive edge of the clock, the prescaler will start incrementing its internal counter till it reaches the PRESCALER_COMP bitfield in CFG_REG_LO CSR and it sets the prescaler_lo_target_reached to '1'.
+For every positive edge of either the HCLK or reference clock, the prescaler will start incrementing its internal counter till it reaches the PRESCALER_COMP bitfield in CFG_REG_LO CSR and it sets the prescaler_lo_target_reached to '1'.

-For every instance of prescaler_lo_target_reached is '1', Timer counter will be enabled and it increments the internal counter by '1' until it reaches the TIMER_CMP_LO and generates the irq_lo_o interrupt.
+For every instance of prescaler_lo_target_reached is '1', Timer counter if enabled, increments the internal counter by '1' until it reaches the TIMER_CMP_LO and generates the irq_lo_o interrupt.

-If the CMP_CLR_BIT in CFG_REG_LO CSR is '1' then the Timer counter is reseted and it starts counting again to generate irq_lo_o and the same process is repeated.
+If the CMP_CLR_BIT in CFG_REG_LO CSR is '1' then the Timer counter will be reset to 0 and it starts counting again to generate irq_lo_o and the same process is repeated.
 If the ONE_SHOT_BIT in CFG_REG_LO is '1' then the Timer counter is disabled.

-The figure below is a high-level block Diagram of a 32 bit APB Timer:
+The figure below is a high-level block diagram of a 32 bit APB Timer:

 .. figure:: 32_bit_apb_timer.png
    :name: 32_bit_apb_timer
    :align: center
    :alt:

+.. _Prescaler:
 Prescaler
 ^^^^^^^^^
-Prescaler's main objective is to scale down the frequency of the input clock with the PRESCALER_COMP amount of times. where PRESCALER_COMP is the bitfield of CFG_REG_LO CSR.
+Prescaler's main objective is to scale down the frequency of the input clock with the PRESCALER_COMP amount of times.
+Where PRESCALER_COMP is the bitfield of CFG_REG_LO CSR.
-Prescaler generates prescaler_lo_target_reached event after PRESCALER_COMP number of clock cycles. where PRESCALER_COMP is the bitfield of CFG_REG_LO CSR. if the REF_CLK_EN_BIT in the CFG_REG_LO CSR is '1', then the prescaler will be in sync with the rising edge of the reference clock.
+Prescaler generates prescaler_lo_target_reached event after PRESCALER_COMP number of clock cycles.

 Prescaler maintains a prescaler counter whose initial value is '0'.

+The prescaler counter increments on the positive edge of one of two clock sources, based on the value of the REF_CLK_EN_BIT in the CFG_REG_LO CSR:
+- If REF_CLK_EN_BIT = 1, it increments on the positive edge of the reference clock.
+- If REF_CLK_EN_BIT = 0, it increments on the positive edge of the system clock (HCLK).

-For every positive edge of the HCLK clock, if prescaler is enabled, prescaler counter is incremented by value '1' until it reaches the PRESCALER_COMP bitfield of CFG_REG_LO CSR value.
+For every positive edge of the selected clock, if prescaler is enabled, prescaler counter is incremented by value '1' until it reaches the PRESCALER_COMP bitfield of CFG_REG_LO CSR value.
 Once the prescaler counter reaches the PRESCALER_COMP bitfield of CFG_REG_LO CSR value then prescaler_lo_target_reached event is '1'.
-In the next positive edge of the selected clock, the prescaler is resetted, which means the prescaler counter and prescaler_lo_target_reached are resetted to '0'. prescaler counter starts incrementing and the same process repeats to set the prescaler_lo_target_reached multiple times.
+In the next positive edge of the selected clock, prescaler counter and prescaler_lo_target_reached are reset to '0'.
+The prescaler counter starts incrementing and the same process repeats to set the prescaler_lo_target_reached multiple times.

 **Reset Prescaler:**

-When the prescaler is resetted, the prescaler counter and prescaler_lo_target_reached are reset to '0'.
+When the prescaler is reset, the prescaler counter and prescaler_lo_target_reached are reset to '0'.
-Prescaler is resetted, if any of the below conditions is satisfied:
+Prescaler is reset, if any of the below conditions is satisfied:

 - When PRESCALER_EN_BIT in the CFG_REG_LO CSR is '1' and prescaler_lo_target_reached is '1' for one clock cycle.
 - When the RESET_BIT in the CFG_REG_LO CSR is '1'.